Jamal Ehsani

-Jamal Ehsani (جمال احسانی) (April 21, 1951 – February 10, 1998), was a Pakistani poet noted for his work in the ghazal form and was a favourite poet in the student's circle of Urdu literature.
+Jamal Ehsani (جمال احسانی) (April 21, 1951 – February 10, 1998) was a Pakistani poet noted for his work in the ghazal genre and was a favourite poet in the student's circle of Urdu literature.
 He has written three poetry books.
-After his death, his complete poetry work was published as a Kulliyaat-e-Jamal.
+After his death, his complete poetry work was published as Kulliyaat-e-Jamal.

 Early years

 Jamal was born in Sargodha, Pakistan.
-He received his primary education there, and moved to Karachi in very young age.
+He received his primary education there, and moved to Karachi at a very young age.
 He continued his study in Karachi and worked in different fields.
 He died on February 10, 1998, in Karachi.

 Literary career

 Jamal's two poetry books were published in his life, and one after his death by support of Dr. Fatima Hasan.

 Kulliyaat-e-Jamal

 Kulliyaat-e-Jamal is a collection of complete poetry work by Jamal Ehsani, which includes his three poetry books, Sitara-e-Safar, Raat Ke Jaagey Huay and Taare Ko Mehtab Kia.
 The work was published posthumously, in 2008.